PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 The following parks (if any) are missing from the Parks Master sheet:

-The following parks (if any) are missing Longitute and/or Latitute:
+The following parks (if any) are missing Longitude and/or Latitude:

 ## Add population within half-mile radius to metadata